 3. Check Fluid Levels

-If all is going well, your car will go a long time in between visits to the mechanic so you definitely want to keep an eye on your fluid levels.
-Nothing seizes an engine faster than running out of oil and nothing damages your transmission quite like running out of transmission fluid.
+If all is going well, your car will go a long time in between visits to the mechanic, so you definitely want to keep an eye on your fluid levels.
+Nothing seizes an engine faster than running out of oil and nothing destroys your transmission quite like running out of transmission fluid does.
 So check your fluid levels and avoid these costly repairs in the first place.

 4. Check Tire Pressure

 While you’re at it, check your tire pressure often too.
 Having a tire that is underinflated can cause damage to the tire and reduce your fuel efficiency while having a tire that’s overinflated increases your risk for a blowout.
-If you want to keep your tires for a long time and save money, make sure your tires maintain the recommended pressure.
+If you want to keep your tires for a long time and save money, make sure your tires maintain the recommended pressure at all times.

 5. Preventative Maintenance

-Just like going to the doctor for a yearly checkup, preventative maintenance helps your car stay healthy before costly repairs happen.
+Just like going to the doctor for a yearly checkup on your body, preventative maintenance helps your car stay healthy before costly repairs happen.
 Make sure you keep track of preventative maintenance that is needed and schedule it in a timely manner.

 6. Follow the Recommended Schedule